iobroker-community-adapters/ioBroker.worx/docs/en/README.md

                 "cfg": {
                     "cut": {
                         "bd": 100, // bordercut in mm
                         "ob": 0 // 1 for driving over slabs if they are detected, otherwise 0.
+Different per-zone is not allowed
                     }
                 }
             }